Robothon2026/RobotathonESP32/README.md

 2. Adjust color offset delay so robot is over the color.
 3. Make sure pins are correct.
 Color, line, and IR are currently just placeholders.
 4. I use TOP_MOTOR_SPEED for a lot of things.
 Don't change this variable but make another one if you think it's too fast.
+5. Calculate size of wheel and radius and create equation to automatically see how long it takes to do 90 degrees.
+6. Design robot so it keeps turning towards the right and then it stops when its close enough (threshold).
+7. Remove left sensor integration.